ocar1053/ROS2_Android_sensor_server/README.md

 ## License

 This project is forked from [SensorServer](https://github.com/umer0586/SensorServer) by Umer Farooq and is distributed under the same license as the original project, the GPL-3.0 license.
 Please see the [LICENSE](LICENSE) file for details.

+## Intended Use

+This project is intended for academic research and educational purposes only.

+For further inquiries or additional information, please contact me at [ocar8951@gmail.com](mailto:ocar8951@gmail.com).